ranveerverma18/JSON_PARSER/README.md

 # 🧩 JSON Parser in C++

 ### 📖 Overview

-A fully functional **JSON parser built from scratch in C++**, capable of tokenizing, parsing, building a JSON tree, and pretty-printing or modifying JSON data.
+A fully functional **JSON parser built from scratch in modern C++**, capable of:

-Implements a **recursive-descent parser** based on JSON grammar rules and uses modern C++ features such as `std::variant`, `std::shared_ptr`, and operator overloading.
+- Tokenizing raw JSON text
+- Parsing it using a recursive-descent parser
+- Building a rich JSON tree (`JSONValue`) using `std::variant`
+- Pretty-printing JSON
+- Modifying JSON dynamically using operator overloading
+- Re-serializing JSON back into formatted text

+This project demonstrates how real JSON libraries (like RapidJSON or nlohmann/json) work internally.

 ---